Sweet16™ for Mac OS X

 A: There are a couple of possible reasons for this.
 First, Sweet16 only supports mounting off the first CD drive it finds.
 If you have multiple CD drives, try using a different one.
 In addition, you need to make sure the media on the CD-ROM is supported by the Apple IIgs.
 Install the HS.FST (for ISO 9660 support) and HFS FST (for Mac HFS support) from the System 6.0.1 disks.

-Q: I'm using the 2.0 public beta versions and would like to resize the video window.
+Q: I'm using the Sweet16 2.0 or later and would like to resize the video window.
 How do I do it?

 Q: Sweet16 won't mount disk images that worked fine in Bernie/KeGS/insert emulator name here.
 What gives?